code-Hatsu/.github/profile/README.md

 # Tont Project – TODO List (Frontend / Backend)

 ## **fixing**
-- use div instead of pre for Ai generated message in chat-tont
+- ~use div instead of pre for Ai generated message in chat-tont~
+- add more padding-right in phone view in tont assistant in the user input

 ## **Frontend Tasks**
 ### User & Authentication